Albaninn/Albaninn/README.md

 I'm an Information Systems student, currently in the seventh (7th) semester of the course.
 My academic journey has been enriched with experience in the programming languages listed below, used with varying frequency, but all important to my development.

-📫 You can reach me through the channels below and check out my completed projects, available here in the repositories.

 </td>
   </tr>